Website Manager

 Club Programs

-• Increased travel and practice come with increased cost both financially and with your time.
+• Increased travel and practice come with an increased cost, both financially and of your time.

 • These programs are generally more competitive and require tryouts.

-• However, the most common time that players begin participating in these programs is around the ages of 9 through 12.
+• However, the most common time that players begin participating in these programs is around ages 9 through 12.

 • These programs often involve more travel, a greater time commitment, and a higher level of competition.